This blog post is brought to you by Workpuls.

 Those are marketing objectives that actually can be accomplished quite nicely through the right use of social media today.

 Think for a minute.
-What would be your top three marketing objectives for 2018?
+What would be your top three marketing objectives for 2021?
 Once you have those, it’s simply a matter of saying, “Okay, how could social media help me do that?
-Okay, here’s a list of specific tactics that we are going to use in order to have social media do that.”
+Here’s a list of specific tactics that we are going to use in order to have social media accomplish those goals.”

 Let’s say, you want to expand into a new market segment.
-Well, the strategy for that might be to use social media to discover and build relationships with influencers and so then you could just break that down to a project.
+Well, the strategy for that might be to use social media to discover and build relationships with influencers or brand ambassadors.
+Then, you could just break that down to a project.
 Create a list using Twitter lists or using something like BuzzSumo.
+Use an influencer platform like Upfluence to find people who fit your brand and manage your influencer campaigns.

 Then, there are all kinds of ways that you can use social media.
 Say, creating a Facebook group of your customers or your champion customers and creating something special or different or unique or custom for them.
 Then from a hiring standpoint, the greatest thing is most of your employees are on social media so you can use their networks, in some ways, to help recruit and maybe create some sort of formal program.
 If you think about using social media not as just this megaphone that gives you an audience but for your very specific marketing objectives, business objectives, and then meeting certain intent throughout the customer journey, you can develop a strategy that makes some sense.